wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/231-paper-by-campbell.md

 ---
+doc_date: '1968-10-08'
+doc_num: 231
+doc_order: 231
+naa_refs:
+- naa_barcode: 5036516
+  naa_control_symbol: 1968/5430
+  naa_series: A452
+  reference: '[NAA: A452, 1968/5430]'
-title: "231 Paper By Campbell"
+title: Paper By Campbell
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9739
 vol_id: 26
-doc_date: 1968-10-08
-barcode: 5036516
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 231 Paper By Campbell

 Canberra, 8 October 1968

  **Notes on paper—Bougainville situation**

 1\.
-The information contained in the paper 2 reinforces our opinion that CRA operations are merely a precipitating factor and NOT the cause of the BOUGAINVILLE dissention.
+The information contained in the paper [2](#f2) reinforces our opinion that CRA operations are merely a precipitating factor and NOT the cause of the BOUGAINVILLE dissention.

 2\.
-The similarities between the AMEl–DAMlEN secession move 3 and the beginnings of the HAHALIS Welfare Society4 are neither accidental nor coincidental.
-Both are considered to be examples of that type of Millenerian Movement described by WORSLEY5 as ‘clearly passing into an orthodox political movement’.
+The similarities between the AMEl–DAMlEN secession move [3](#f3) and the beginnings of the HAHALIS Welfare Society[4](#f4) are neither accidental nor coincidental.
+Both are considered to be examples of that type of Millenerian Movement described by WORSLEY[5](#f5) as ‘clearly passing into an orthodox political movement’.

 3\.
 The major differences between the two situations are